jhamlet/quandler/README.md

 Dependencies
 ------------

-These are installed when **project-tmpl** is installed.
+These are installed when **quandler** is installed.

 ~~~
-underscore: 1.x
 protean:       0.x
+yahoo-finance: *
+quandl:        *
+superagent:    1.x
+csv:           0.x
+express:       4.x
 ~~~

 ### Development Dependencies ###